 Main Subheading

 The mass percent is a way to express the concentration of a substance in a mixture or compound.
-It represents the mass of a particular component divided by the total mass of the mixture or compound, multiplied by 100 to express it as a percentage.
+Which means it represents the mass of a particular component divided by the total mass of the mixture or compound, multiplied by 100 to express it as a percentage.
 This calculation allows us to easily understand how much of a specific substance is present in a given sample, relative to the total mass of the sample.

 Comprehensive Overview